github/developer.github.com/content/v3/enterprise.md

 ## Authentication

-The GitHub Enterprise API is an extension of the main GitHub.com API, so you can [use the same authentication methods](http://developer.github.com/v3/#authentication) for it.
-The main difference between them is that the Enterprise API is only accessible to Admin users on a GitHub Enterprise installation.

-You can use **OAuth tokens** (which can be created using the [Authorizations API][]) or **basic auth** for authenticating your user.
+The API endpoints available on your Enterprise installation is an extension of the main GitHub.com API, so you can [use the same authentication methods](http://developer.github.com/v3/#authentication) for it.
+For example, you can use **OAuth tokens** (which can be created using the [Authorizations API][]) or **basic auth** for authenticating your user.

 ### Usage Examples